 Salt.
 Kids with CF lose a lot of salt in their sweat, especially during hot weather and when they exercise.
 A good way to replace this salt is by adding salt to food and eating salty snacks.
 During hot weather and when kids play sports, they may need sports drinks during and after practice or gym class.

-All kids need to eat a balanced diet of regular meals and snacks that include plenty of fruits, veggies, grains, dairy products, and protein.
-But kids with CF need to work with their CF dietitian and their parents to create meal plans.
-Meal plans are important to ensure that kids with CF get all the calories and nutrients they need.
+All kids need to eat a balanced diet of regular meals and snacks that include plenty of fruits, veggies, whole grains, dairy products, and protein.
+But kids with CF need to work with their CF dietitian and their parents to make sure they are getting all the calories and nutrients they need.